CatalogueOfLife/general/docs/ASSEMBLY.md

 ## Dataset registration
-In order to add new datasets the URL to their data needs to be registered manually by editorial or publisher intervention.
+In order to add a new dataset the URL to this dataset needs to be registered manually by editorial or data publisher's intervention.
 The Clearinghouse has an internal registry of datasets, but is also able to sync dataset metadata from the [GBIF registry](https://www.gbif.org/dataset/search?type=CHECKLIST).
 This allows to automatically keep track of new checklist datasets from IPTs or the very active [Plazi initiative](https://www.gbif.org/dataset/search?publishing_org=7ce8aef0-9e92-11dc-8738-b8a03c50a862).
 The ACEF data format is currently not supported in GBIF though.

 Dataset registration will also include a few more settings that determine how a dataset is imported into the Clearinghouse and which can be changed at any time.
 Currently this includes: